 Michelle Ogundehin.
 Curator.
 Editor.
 Writer.
 Storyteller.
 TV presenter.
 Global influencer with expertise.
-Internationally renowned as an authority on style, the home and contemporary culture.
+Internationally renowned as an authority on design trends, the home and contemporary culture.
 Lover of colour, texture and tiles.
-Originally trained as an architect, Michelle is also the former Editor-in-Chief of ELLE Decoration UK (currently Editor-at-Large).
+Originally trained as an architect, Michelle is also the former Editor-in-Chief of British ELLE Decoration.
 Her mission?
 To decode the worlds of style, design and trends.
 As she puts it, “design shapes the world, trends flavour it, and your style is based on what you choose… so a good translator is essential!”
 Michelle’s skill is to put these worlds into context, joining the cultural dots to make entertaining stories that are relevant to as many people as possible.
-After all, today, seasonal fluctuations affect everything that surrounds us, from the popularisation of certain colours, to the must-watch TV.
+(More detail below portrait!)

 Originally trained as an architect at London’s celebrated Bartlett School, Michelle worked in architectural offices in both London and New York, where she lived for two years.
 She began her publishing career on the launch of Tate Art Magazine under Tim Marlow, followed by formative years at Deyan Sudjic’s Blueprint Magazine, rising swiftly to the position of Senior Editor.
 She was headhunted in 1997 to join Ilse Crawford, founding editor of ELLE Decoration, as her Features Director.
 Two years later she went freelance to found her own creative direction consultancy, MO:Studio Ltd, shuttling between bases in Los Angeles and London, while maintaining a connection to ELLE Decoration as its Editor-at-Large.